 Can we have both an air purifier and a humidifier in the same room?

 Yes.
-Both a humidifier and air purifier can be in the same space without causing any issues.
+Both a humidifier and an air purifier can be in the same space without causing any issues.
 If you use both of them simultaneously, you will achieve the highest possible level of air quality.

 Is it good to sleep with an air purifier?